LearningTheStack/LearningNode.js/README.md

 util: Used to gain the promisify version of a function.

 express validator: Used to validate and sanitise data entered into our forms.

+multer: Used to parse multipart form data in HTTP reqeuests.